martaGG/S2D2_R/README.md

 ### Input parameters

 #### filename
 Path for file with coordinates of stars/objects in your region.
+Uploaded 2D example file with Taurus coordinates.

-V0: csv file with the coordinates: See options and expected values in coord parameter section.
+V1: csv file with the coordinates: See options and expected values in the coord parameter section.

 #### dim
 Dimension of the space of search.
-V0: Integer, only=2.
+-V1: Integer, only=2.
-Future: limited options ('2D','3D','2+2D', '3+2D'...)
+-Future: limited options ('2D','3D','2+2D', '3+2D'...)

 #### coord
 Coordinate frame of the input, depending on the dimension.
 Cannot be left empty.